WebDevBootcamp/course-content/module1_weblab_3-2017/index.md

 3. What are you expecting to get out of the class?
 4. What drew you to web development?

-Please post these in Slack, as a private message to me ().
+Please post these in Slack, as a private message to me.